 Get Professional Help

 One of the first things you need to do is consult with a personal injury lawyer.
 There is no one better versed in what kinds of damages and financial offsets you are entitled to get if the accident was not your fault.
+You need to know how much your car accident case is worth.

 A good lawyer can help you fight an insurance company that is dragging its feet on payment, a hospital that is overcharging, and even (when it’s warranted) the other driver(s) involved.
+Looking for some more information?
+You can find more here.

 For some reason, we have given personal injury lawsuits a terrible stigma but if you have been significantly financially impaired (or need to prevent significant financial impairment), hiring expert help is the way to go–especially since typically in these cases, the lawyer will only charge you if you win and even then, it is a percentage of the settlement.